Bhandara district: Religion

-Language and culture
+Language

 At the time of the 2011 Census of India, 93.19% of the population in the district spoke Marathi and 4.03% Hindi as their first language.

 Marathi is the official as well as the most spoken language in the district.
 Bhandara city has many people from other Indian states as well as people belonging to the world's major faiths.

 Politics

 There are three Vidhan Sabha constituencies in this district: Tumsar, Bhandara (SC) and Sakoli.
 All of these are part of the Bhandara-Gondiya Lok Sabha constituency.

 Economy

 Bhandara has a mixed economy including agriculture, manufacturing and forest resources.
 With several ancient temples and historical monuments, along with lakes, parks and sanctuaries, Bhandara attracts many tourists.

 In 2006 the Ministry of Panchayati Raj named Bhandara one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Maharashtra currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).